AI Hub

 Responsible, ethical use of AI

-Artificial Intelligence is gaining relevance globally and may become a pivotal building block in the digital transformation of social protection systems.
+Artificial Intelligence is gaining relevance globally and could become a pivotal building block in the digital transformation of social protection systems.
 It offers new opportunities to innovate and build more inclusive and efficient social protection systems for safeguarding vulnerable populations against a backdrop of rising crises.
-However, it requires careful planning, high quality data, and supervision to avoid shortfalls and undesirable outcomes regarding human rights and equality.
+However, it requires careful planning, high-quality data, and strong oversight to prevent unintended consequences that could undermine human rights and equality.

 The AI Hub contributes to DCI’s mission of digital transformation in social protection by supporting responsible, innovative and sovereign AI adoption for more efficient and inclusive social protection systems.